 With its bright red color and prominent text, this bag is easily identifiable from a distance, making it perfect for airport travel.
 Moreover, the bag also includes a spot for you to enter your name so that it can easily be collected and mix-ups with other passengers’ car seats can be avoided.

 Another good choice is the J.L.
 Childress Ultimate Backpack.
 This bag has additional padding integrated into the design.
-This feature proves helpful at protecting your travel seat from serious scuffs or damage during travel.
+This feature proves helpful in protecting your travel seat from serious scuffs or damage during travel.
 Thus, this bag is more durable than many of the alternative options on the market.

-The backpack feature is helpful when your baby is using an infant car seat that cannot be clipped into the stroller.
+The backpack feature is helpful when your baby uses an infant car seat that cannot be clipped into the stroller.
 If you need to carry your child’s car seat through the airport, then using a car seat bag that doubles as a backpack will be the best option.
 Wearing the car seat on your back will be heavy, but this will allow you to have your hands free to wheel a suitcase and hold your child’s hand.

 Depending on what airports you are flying from and flying to, however, you may have to face a lot of walking, standing, and waiting over the course of your trip.
 Thus having an infant car seat travel bag with wheels can prove to be enormously helpful.
 One such option is the J.L.
 Childress Spinner Wheelie Deluxe Car Seat Travel Bag which can seriously help reduce the amount of strain on you while traveling.